atomisthq/docs/docs/developer/sdm.md

 The software delivery machine is a service that runs automations in response to events like pushes and builds.
 See [architecture][] for a high-level view.
+Your SDM is in TypeScript.
+Start with our code and add what you choose.

 [architecture]: architecture.md (Atomist SDM Architecture)
 [local]: local.md (Atomist SDM Local Mode)